BenjaminKyamanywa/playground/ground_011/01 - Drum Kit/Bulding a Virtual Drum Kit.md

 Now, let's grab our drumsticks (or mouse) and start making some beats!

 You can view the project on Codepen [Here](https://codepen.io/benjaminkyamanywa/pen/XWLmxKM).
+`Note: The audio doesn't play in Codepen because the audio files can't be hosted there.`